Chia-Network/chia-docs/docs/cli-reference/cli.md

 `-b` [memory buffer size MiB]: Define memory/RAM usage.
 Default is 4608 (4.6 GiB).
 More RAM will marginally increase speed of plot creation.
 Please bear in mind that this is what is allocated to the plotting algorithm alone.
 Code, container, libraries etc. will require additional RAM from your system.

 `-f` [farmer pk]: This is your "Farmer Public Key".
-Utilise this when you want to create plots on other machines for which you do not want to give full chia account access.
+Utilise this when you want to create plots on other machines for which you do not want to give full Chia account access.
 To find your Chia Farmer Public Key use the following command: `chia keys show`

 `-p` [pool pk]: This is your "Pool Public Key".
-Utilise this when you want to create plots on other machines for which you do not want to give full chia account access.
+Utilise this when you want to create plots on other machines for which you do not want to give full Chia account access.
 To find your Chia Pool Public Key use the following command: `chia keys show`

 `-c` [pool contract address]: This is your "Pool Contract Address".
 This replaces your Pool Public Key used previously in OG plots.
 This is used to point a plot to a plotNFT, which allows you to switch plots from local farming to pooling.
 To find your PlotNFT Contract Addres use the following command: `chia plotnft show`